‘Alaskan Bush People’ Sisters Rain & Snowbird Brown Celebrate Birthday Week In Style

 Billy and Ami Brown’s daughters are all grown up!
 Snowbird and Rain Brown are both celebrating their birthdays this week, and they did so by hitting Rodeo Drive in style!

-Rain Brown, who’s turning 15 years old on Nov.
+Rain Brown, who’s turning 15-years-old on Nov.
 23, posted two photos of their birthday celebration on her Instagram account.
 The Alaskan Bush People star shared that she and her older sister spent the day eating cheesecake, posing for selfies in giant Christmas decorations, and “passing out” on the ride.

 “I wouldn’t want to spend our birthday week any other way,” the teenager wrote, adding her usual hashtags #stayhappy and #staystrong.